 The Benalla Costume and Kelly Museum was founded in 1967 and is accredited through the Museum Accreditation Program (Vic).
 It is the only public costume museum of its kind in Victoria.
 It is managed entirely by volunteer members of Benalla Historical Society Inc. and is a splendid example of how the skills of an enthusiastic and talented group can produce excellence.The museum specializes in costumes and local history, including the Ned Kelly Story.
 The Historical Society also has a ‘Research Room‘ in the Museum in which early news papers dating back to the 1800’s, books, documents, and pictures are stored.
-The Research Room will be closed from Wednesday 13th December 2017 for the Christmas/New Year period and will reopen at 12:30pm on Wednesday 10th January 2018.

 Where and when

 14 Mair Street, Benalla

 (closed Christmas Day)

 Coaches and groups are welcome.
 Bookings preferred

 phone: 03 5762 1749

 Wheelchair access is available through the main entrance

 |‘The glamour of the 1930’s’||‘Mini, Maxi and More’||Miniature House||Harcourt Paintings|